 Under the Federal Food, Drug and Cosmetic Act, or FDCA, as amended, the FDA incentivizes the development of drugs and biologics that meet the definition of a "rare pediatric disease," defined to mean a serious or life-threatening disease in which the serious or life-threatening manifestations primarily affect individuals aged from birth to 18 years and the disease affects fewer than 200,000 individuals in the United States or affects more than 200,000 in the United States and for which there is no reasonable expectation that the cost of developing and making in the United States a drug for such disease or condition will be recovered from sales in the United States of such drug.
 The sponsor of a product candidate for a rare pediatric disease may be eligible for a voucher that can be used to obtain a priority review for a subsequent human drug or biologic application after the date of approval of the rare pediatric disease drug product, referred to as a priority review voucher, or PRV.
 A sponsor may request rare pediatric disease designation from the FDA prior to the submission of its BLA.
-A rare pediatric disease designation does not guarantee that a sponsor will receive a PRV upon approval of their marketing application if they request such a voucher in their original marketing application and meet all of the eligibility criteria.
+A rare pediatric disease designation does not guarantee that a sponsor will receive a PRV upon approval of its BLA.
+Moreover, a sponsor who chooses not to submit a rare pediatric disease designation request may nonetheless receive a PRV upon approval of their marketing application if they request such a voucher in their original marketing application and meet all of the eligibility criteria.
 If a PRV is received, it may be sold or transferred an unlimited number of times.
 Congress has extended the PRV program through September 30, 2024, with the potential for PRVs to be granted through September 30, 2026.